Capabilities

 Identity Provider

-The endpoint returns iSHARE capabilities of the iSHARE party.
+The endpoint returns the iSHARE capabilities of the iSHARE party.
 The server response is an iSHARE signed JSON Web Token.

 Depending on whether or not an Access Token is provided to the capabilities endpoint, the endpoint must return public or public and restricted endpoints. in detail: